Premium ProductReports

 The verdict

-This is the tightest matchup in the guide, between two ~$500–$700 machines that both blend at the top of the field and both carry 10-year full warranties.
+This is the tightest matchup in the guide, between two ~$500 to $700 machines that both blend at the top of the field and both carry 10-year full warranties.
 The Vitamix Ascent A3500 (~$700) is our overall winner on the strength of its versatility, decades-long proven reliability record, repair-first support, and the best resale value in blenders.
 The Breville Super Q (~$500) counters with two things Vitamix cannot match: it is dramatically quieter (~82 dB versus near-100 dB) without a sound enclosure, and it costs about $200 less while including a personal cup that Vitamix charges extra for.
 The catches for the Breville are a taller 18-inch body that will not fit under cabinets and a shorter proven-longevity track record (it launched in 2019).
-We give the overall nod to the Vitamix for its versatility and track record — but if quiet operation is a priority, the Breville is genuinely the better value and the one to buy.
+We give the overall nod to the Vitamix for its versatility and track record.
+But if quiet operation is a priority, the Breville is genuinely the better value and the one to buy.